Two point functions and quantum fields in the anti-de Sitter universe

 {Comparison gives the following result (valid where the integral converges): } Restoring Lorentz invariance in Eq. (\ref{op99}) gives

-By inserting Eqs. (\ref{88}) and (\ref{87}) into Eq. (\ref{long}) we get the first part of the result computed in the special case when $x_1=x_1(0,u)$:
+By substituting Eqs.~(\ref{88}) and (\ref{87}) into Eq.~(\ref{long}), we obtain the first part of the result, computed for the special case in which $x_1 = x_1(0,u)$:

 Let us now focus on the other cycle $\gamma^{(-)}_P(x_1)$.
-Here the situation is more complicated because the cycle goes through infinity and, as in Eq. (\ref{29}), we need the Fourier transforms of the waves whose phase is vanishing at infinity.
-The analogous of Eq. (\ref{phase}) is here
+In this case the situation is more complicated because the cycle passes through infinity and, as in Eq.~(\ref{29}), we need the Fourier transforms of the waves whose phase vanishes at infinity.
+The analogue of Eq.~(\ref{phase}) is here

 Proceeding as before we compute the relevant Fourier transforms of the waves with the correct phases at infinity:

 In the last step we evaluate the integral

 where we used both Eqs. (\ref{49}) and (\ref{55}); as before we have assumed $\Re\lambda>-1$ and set $\k=(\k^0,0)$ (with $\k^0<0$).
 Similarly